kubernetes-sigs/krew/docs/KREW_ARCHITECTURE.md

 (This guide is intended for developers of krew.)

 :warning: The instructions below are not up to date for krew v0.2+.
+But this document is still retained as a reference to highlight some original design decisions behind Krew.

 <!-- TOC depthFrom:2 -->